pivotal/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 # Set up dynamic provisioning of service instances

-In this tutorial you will<!--฿ Avoid |will|: present tense is preferred. ฿--> learn how to set up a new, self-serve and "customized-to-your-needs" service for Tanzu Application Platform.
+In this tutorial you will learn how to set up a new, self-serve and "customized-to-your-needs" service for Tanzu Application Platform.

 The example uses Tanzu RabbitMQ the service, but the steps and learnings can apply to almost any other service.